thousandeyes/thousandeyes-sdk-java/alerts/docs/AlertSuppressionWindowsApi.md

         AlertSuppressionWindowsApi apiInstance = new AlertSuppressionWindowsApi(defaultClient);
         AlertSuppressionWindowRequest alertSuppressionWindowRequest = new AlertSuppressionWindowRequest(); // AlertSuppressionWindowRequest |
         String aid = "1234"; // String | A unique identifier associated with your account group.
 You can retrieve your `AccountGroupId` from the `/account-groups` endpoint.
 Note that you must be assigned to the target account group.
 Specifying this parameter without being assigned to the target account group will result in an error response.
-        List<Expand> expand = Arrays.asList(); // List<Expand> | Optional parameter on whether or not to expand alert related resources.
+        List<ExpandAlertTestOptions> expand = Arrays.asList(); // List<ExpandAlertTestOptions> | Optional parameter on whether or not to expand alert related resources.
 Without this parameter, there's no default expansion.
 For example, to expand the \"tests\" resource, use the `?expand=test` query. try {
             AlertSuppressionWindowDetail result = apiInstance.createAlertSuppressionWindow(alertSuppressionWindowRequest, aid, expand);
             System.out.println(result);